HuGe-S/Data-Augmentation-for-Deep-Learning-Approach-for-Surface-Defect-Detection/README.md

 # Things you should know after training

-  There are few folder that will be autimaticlly created once you finished training.
-Checkpoint is where the model is stored, Visualization is where the images during training are stored, And in Log folder you can find how the loss value converges over time.
+  There are a few folders that will be automatically created once you finished training.
+The checkpoint is where the model is stored, Visualization is where the images during training are stored, And in the Log folder you can find how the loss value converges over time.

   We also track the loss value using tensorboard.
 Here is one example:

   ![example](https://github.com/HuGe-S/Deep-Learning-Approach-for-Surface-Defect-Detection/blob/master/images/i1.JPG)

-# Example of logfile
+# Example of the logfile
 ```
 [INFO]   2020-12-01 15:59:40,093    start testing
 [INFO]   2020-12-01 16:00:30,770     total number of samples = 159